-Regarding the should Oregon do anything differently question (b) that paraphrases SB1510 (2)(b)B "Include Recommendations for administrative actions and legislative proposals related to the reserves and protected areas," the report makes no recommendations other than potential administrative actions for how ODFW might run the MR program differently.
+Regarding the 'should Oregon do anything differently' question (b) that paraphrases SB1510 (2)(b)B "Include Recommendations for administrative actions and legislative proposals related to the reserves and protected areas," the report makes no recommendations other than potential administrative actions for how ODFW might run the marine reserves program differently.
 STAC encourages the university team to include some recommendations regarding legislative proposals, for example those related to size and spacing (see next paragraph).

-Regarding the "Size and spacing considerations" (pg 54), the university team should make some recommendations instead of just stating the facts about whether the five MRs meet or fail to meet the size and spacing requirements.
-For example, should Otter Rock and Redfish Rocks MRs be extended farther in the along-shore dimension?
-Should all the MRs be extended westward to the state waters boundary?
-Regarding the criteria "Sites distributed along the full Oregon coast and in each biogeographical region," four out of the five MRs are in one biogeographic region north of Cape Blanco.
-If Redfish Rocks is adversely affected by some event and/or stressor, say a catastrophic heat wave or hypoxic event, there would be no MR in the southern biogeographic region south of Cape Blanco.
-The university team should point this out and make the point that Oregon should consider adding one or more reserves south of Cape Blanco.
+Regarding the "Size and spacing considerations" (pg 54), the university team should make some recommendations instead of just stating the facts about whether the five marine reserves meet or fail to meet the size and spacing requirements.
+What are the implications for resilience - OPAC recommended an objective for the marine reserves to "Protect key types of marine habitats in multiple locations along the coast to enhance resilience of nearshore ecosystems to natural and human-caused effects."
+For example, should Otter Rock and Redfish Rocks Marine Reserves be extended farther in the along-shore dimension?
+Should all the marine reserves be extended westward to the state waters boundary?
+Should estuaries and other marine habitats be represented in the system?
+How are Oregon's reserves impacted by the marine reserve system in California?
+Regarding the criteria "Sites distributed along the full Oregon coast and in each biogeographical region," four out of the five marine reserves are in one biogeographic region north of Cape Blanco.
+If Redfish Rocks is adversely affected by some event and/or stressor, say a catastrophic heat wave or hypoxic event, there would be no marine reserve in the southern biogeographic region south of Cape Blanco.
+The university team should point this out and make a recommendation for what new policy changes Oregon might develop to address these risks.